-To ensure Voiceless’s new APE materials are of the highest possible quality and utility, we conducted interviews with a range of experienced Australian high school teachers from across the country to seek feedback.
-The response was overwhelmingly positive.
+To ensure our APE materials are of the highest possible quality and utility, we conduct annual feedback interviews with a range of experienced Australian high school teachers.
+The responses to date have been overwhelmingly positive.

 - ‘The approach adopted so far is spot on.
 The breadth and range of options is fabulous.
 You could pick up these materials and run them very easily as a teacher.
 I was struck at how well organised and professional it all is.’
 (Simon, High School Teacher, VIC).

 - ‘The materials were all really well presented, Voiceless have done a great job!’
 (Amy, High School Teacher, NSW)